 Once you have got all of your ingredients for the week back home from the supermarket, what you do with them will also dramatically reduce your ongoing food bill by making the food go further and last longer.

-Don’t buy the most expensive meats – some of the tastiest meats comes from less popular cuts.
+Some of the tastiest meats comes from less popular cuts.
 And make sure you buy whole chickens because if you buy pre-prepared cuts of chicken, you’ll end up paying twice as much.

 Bulk out your meals with more vegetables, pulses, peas, beans, and lentils – they add a lovely consistency and mouthfeel and really absorb the flavours of the dish as a whole in a slow cooker.
 Portion control is also a great saver and can easily be “hidden” by bulking out your meals.
 And while you’re at the fruit and veg counter, it’s cheaper to buy loose than to buy pre-packaged.

 And finally a word on the supermarkets themselves.
 Shop around, supermarkets offer huge discounts on food in the last hour before closing.
 Just put your yellow-stickered food straight in your freezer.